 Choose the right cleanser and moisturiser

 When you find yourself washing your baby's face and hands more frequently, it's a good time to transition to a cleanser that gently restores moisture while gently cleaning their skin.
-JOHNSON'S® Baby Moisturising Bath is specially formulated with a drop of baby oil to clean and moisturise your baby's skin gently.

 Always use a moisturiser after washing your baby.
 Your baby's skin absorbs water rapidly, but it loses it just as rapidly.
 That's why regularly moisturising your baby's skin is a good way to protect against dryness.